r5valkyrie/docs/docs/sound-modding.md

 - No exposed API for runtime parameter control or querying instances
 - Raw PCM streaming is not supported by the FMOD backend
 - Stop‑by‑event is rudimentary.
-The audio modding system now properly handles STOP events called by Miles, however custom implementations are lacking.
+The audio modding system now properly handles STOP events called by Miles, however custom implementations are lacking and often require squirrel_re scripting.
 - It is not possible to work with Miles Sound System directly
 - FMOD spatialization and attenuation are very primitive compared to Wwise's
 - Complex, compound event systems are much more difficult to implement, if at all possible, compared to Wwise